 Understand the Point of Having These Conversations

 No one is going to "win" the Thanksgiving dinner political debate.
 You are not going into this conversation with hopes of changing your Uncle Charlie's thoughts on immigration and border control.
 While talking politics, know the intent of the conversation.
 No family politics discussion should be to change a person's mind completely.
 You likely don't have that power.
 These conversations should be held to understand loved ones' ideas and thoughts better, open minds to various ways of thinking, and engage in intelligent and insightful conversation during your time together.

 End the Conversation on a Good Note

-No matter how you or anyone else is feeling about the conversation, try not to walk away from it with anger or resentment.
+No matter how you or anyone else feels about the conversation, try not to walk away from it with anger or resentment.
 Try to end the conversation when everyone feels heard and is in a calm state if possible.
-If it has gotten heated, try saying something to end on a calm note like "I know we don't agree, but I love you and I appreciate you sharing your opinions."
+If it has gotten heated, try saying something to end on a calm note like, "I know we don't agree, but I love you, and I appreciate you sharing your opinions."

 If you are dealing with difficult family members, or know political conversations are dangerous in your family, make a family policy to avoid them.
 This is one simple way to avoid political discussions with family.

 - Have a family conversation about why you think everyone should agree to keep their political opinions out of family gatherings.

 - Make sure no one is blamed or singled out.